Two-Stage Metropolis-Hastings for Tall Data: Applications

-The methods introduced above were implemented on two datasets.
-For initial testing, the methods were used on a relatively small dataset with 50,000 observations from a phone marketing campaign conducted by a Portuguese bank.
-To test the scaling and speed of the methods, a larger dataset of 16 million observations consisting of individual household loan data from Freddie Mac was used.
-In both, logistic regression was used to classify observations.
+The methods introduced above were implemented on three datasets.
+For initial testing, the methods were implemented on a relatively small dataset with just over 40,000 observations from a phone marketing campaign conducted by a Portuguese bank.
+A larger dataset of approximately 2.3 million observations consisting of individual household loan data from Freddie Mac was used to test how the methods scale.
+In both, logistic regression was used to classify observations, the latter also employs a hierarchical model.
+Lastly, the two-stage method was implemented on a BMARS model with a large ($10^6$ observations) simulated dataset.